jeffsummer08/jeffsummer08/README.md

 # ✋ Hello, My Name Is Jeff Zhou
 ## About Me
-* I am a web developer, student, and data scientist from Dallas, Texas.
+* I am a web developer and student from Dallas, Texas.
 * I build web applications  using React.js
 <br>